 All combined, oregano helps to support microbial balance, while helping to support a healthy immune system.†

 Ancient Apothecary Fermented Oregano also contains ashwagandha in the form of Organic Ashwagandha Extract (Root and Leaf).

-- Reduce physical, emotional and mental stress†
+- Support a healthy response to physical, emotional and mental stress†

 - Boost energy and reduce fatigue†